aliceswood/student-directory/README.md

 13. After we added the code to load the students from file, we ended up with adding the students to @students in two places.
 The lines in load_students() and input_students() are almost the same.
 This violates the DRY (Don't Repeat Yourself) principle.
 How can you extract them into a method to fix this problem?
 [Commit 68f7c91](https://github.com/aliceswood/student-directory/commit/68f7c911319ca858d596f8397b0ef5945d71ca5b).

 14. How could you make the program load students.csv by default if no file is given on startup?
 Which methods would you need to change?
+[Commit f951328](https://github.com/aliceswood/student-directory/commit/f951328f61700eb86a1589fa07fed2e208ee2a55).

 15. Continue refactoring the code.
 Which method is a bit too long?
 What method names are not clear enough?
 Anything else you'd change to make your code look more elegant?
 Why?